Aside from his leadership work, Andrew is also a survivor of long-term domestic violence and an advocate for all victims of domestic abuse.

 5) Get more done, without getting busier or burnt out

-As a survivor of long-term domestic violence and advocate for all victims of abuse, I know only too well the fear, complexity and gut-wrenching decisions faced by those struggling with domestic abuse, but did you know, that domestic abuse survivors/victims and organisational leaders share something in common?
+As a survivor of long-term domestic violence and an advocate for all victims of abuse, I know only too well the fear, complexity and gut-wrenching decisions faced by those struggling with domestic abuse, but did you know, that domestic abuse survivors/victims and organisational leaders share something in common?

-In this session, we will explore the three, mind-bending dilemmas faced by both victims of domestic abuse and organisational leaders, three dilemmas which keep them stuck and cause emotional turmoil as they wrestle with them.
+In this session, we will explore the three, mind-bending dilemmas faced by both victims of domestic abuse and organisational leaders, three dilemmas that keep them stuck and cause emotional turmoil as they wrestle with them.

 1) Never give up?
 Or wake up and smell the coffee?

 2) Bold decisions?
 Or batten down the hatches?

 3) Tackle the peripheral issues?
 Or tackle the core issues?

 By the end of the session, participants will be equipped with insights and strategies to help them make difficult decisions and move forward when others would flounder.